About the course

 - 2:2 degree with extensive school experience will be considered

-- GCSE at C/4 or above in English and Maths, prior to application
+- GCSE at C/4 or above in English and Maths,

 - Academic and professional references